frankwei98/ElementBlog/README.md

 * Built with Ruby Web Framework [midori.rb](https://github.com/midori-rb/midori.rb)

+## Todo List

+- [ ] Use Vuex for state control

+- [ ] Fix Dockerfile's Nginx 404 is not pointing `index.html`

 ## API Map

-I have defined serval API that is crucial for a Blog site
+We have defined serval API that is crucial for a Blog site

+(Possibly More to add in the future)

 ```
 GET /post -> return list of the blog posts